Arthur Andersen: Demise

 The 2005 Supreme Court ruling theoretically left Andersen free to resume operations.
 However, CNN reported that by then, Andersen was "nearly defunct," with about 200 employees remaining from a high of 28,000 in 2002.
 Following the ruling, William Mateja, a former counsel to the US Attorney General who had supervised the Andersen appeal, told NPR that he did not believe the government would seek a retrial because, "there's nothing left of Arthur Andersen, and to spend the taxpayers' money on another prosecution would be just—defy common sense."
 Echoing this, United States Chamber of Commerce vice president Stephen Bokat pronounced Andersen "dead," and said that "there is no putting the company back together."
-In his post-mortem of the Enron scandal, Conspiracy of Fools, journalist Kurt Eichenwald argued that even if Andersen had escaped the Enron scandal, it would have likely been brought down by the massive accounting fraud at WorldCom.
-The WorldCom fraud came to light just days after Andersen was convicted of wrongdoing at Enron.
+Kurt Eichenwald, who covered the Enron scandal for the New York Times, argued in his post-mortem, Conspiracy of Fools, that even if Andersen had escaped the Enron scandal, it would have likely been brought down by the massive accounting fraud at WorldCom, which came to light just days after Andersen was convicted of wrongdoing at Enron and ultimately surpassed Enron as the largest corporate bankruptcy in American history at that point.

-As a result, Andersen has never returned as a viable business on even a limited scale.
+As a result, Andersen in its original state has never returned as a viable business on even a limited scale.
 Ownership of the partnership has been ceded to four limited liability companies named Omega Management I through IV.

 Arthur Andersen LLP operated the Q Center conference center in St. Charles, Illinois, until day-to-day management was turned over to Dolce Hotels and Resorts in 2014, but Andersen retains ownership.
 In 2018, that relationship ended, and day-to-day management returned to the Q Center.
 The Q Center is currently used for training, primarily for internal Accenture personnel, and other large-scale companies.

 In 2014, Wealth Tax and Advisory Services (WTAS), a tax and consulting firm started by several former Andersen partners, changed its name to Andersen Tax after acquiring the rights to the Andersen name.
 It rebranded its year-old international arm, WTAS Global, as Andersen Global.